 The best way of using it was to mix it with some foundation with it to loosen it up.
 I would then apply it with my finger to the area I wanted to conceal.

 It took a little more work that I liked which is why I don’t use it anymore, that and I don’t get spots as often now so I don’t really need it, but if you want a high coverage concealer for spots, this is one to check out, at €3.95 it won’t break the bank.

 This can also be purchased from Sam McCauley’s Pharmacy.

 This is an absolute beaut of a concealer.
 It’s creamy, blends out beautifully, creases very little and offers full coverage without any caking.
 It’s only €10.95 too which is a great price.

-They have similar coverage and a similar finish, I just find Prolongwear to be slightly better wearing on my skin which is why it’s my holy grail.
+They have similar coverage and a similar finish, I just find Prolongwear to be slightly better wearing on me.

 You can purchase this from Look Fantastic, Boots and Superdrug.
 In the US it’s available from Walgreens, Walmart, Ulta and CVS.

 That rounds up this post, thank you for reading, I hope you enjoyed this post and found it helpful.